Enigmatic-Smile/docs/stream/sdks/react-native/guide.md

     Fidel.Country.canada,
 ];

-// for now, we support calling this function only once Fidel.setup({
+// for now, we support calling this function only once during the lifecycle of your app Fidel.setup({
     sdkKey: 'Your SDK Key',
     programId: 'Your program ID',